SansGuidon/bookmarks/README.md

 * [/r/codegolf](https://www.reddit.com/r/codegolf/) - Challenges to test your code shortening skills.
 Not necessarily practical, but fun!
 * [Code Golf](https://code-golf.io/) - a game designed to let you show off your code-fu by solving problems in the least number of characters.
 It is written in Go and is open source, patches welcome!
 * [danistefanovic/build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own ... (insert technology here)
+* [Advent of Code](https://adventofcode.com/) - is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

 > Stickers
 * [DevStickers](http://devstickers.com/) - Laptop Stickers and T-shirts for Web Designers and Developers